Herbert Art Gallery and Museum: Coventry Archives

 Coventry Archives is housed in The Herbert.
-Made up of what was the Coventry archives and Coventry local history, it houses the largest collection of records related to Coventry and its history.
+Made up of what was the Coventry archives and Coventry local history, it houses the largest collection of records related to Coventry and its history. including the Charter of Incorporation of the City of Coventry, Coventry City Council records.

 In 2018 Coventry Archives was re-branded from the previous name, Coventry History Centre.

 Temporary exhibitions and special projects

 In 2005, The Herbert hosted a theatre project for children, showing them what it would have been like to be evacuees in the 1940s.
 The event won two awards, one for excellence in the field of heritage and the other for engaging children with history.

 There are four temporary exhibition spaces, and the temporary exhibition programme includes exhibitions from national and international galleries such as The British Museum, V&A, Southbank Centre and Natural History Museum.
 Self-created exhibitions also explore local themes and social history.

 In 2009, the Herbert hosted a collection of fifty watercolours from British artists such as J. M. W. Turner and Dante Gabriel Rossetti.

 In 2010, to celebrate the fiftieth anniversary of the museum's opening, the Herbert held several events throughout the year.
 In March more than 1,000 people attended a special event where ten objects, including a sixteenth-century tapestry and Shakespeare's ring, illustrating the history of Warwickshire, were put on display.

 In 2018, the Herbert hosted two major exhibitions.
 PLAY was an exhibition created in collaboration with the video game studio, Rare, and featured the history of the company's games.
 There was also a large section dedicated to the types of play that humans partake in.
 There was also a fad wall where visitors were encouraged to write their favourite fads.
-Visitors praised the exhibition for its interactability and emphasis on having fun inside the exhibition space.
+Visitors praised the exhibition for its intractability and emphasis on having fun inside the exhibition space.

 The second major exhibition in 2018 was the ARTIST ROOMS: Anselm Kiefer.
 One of Germany's most significant post-war artists, Kiefer's work explores themes of national identity and collective memory.

 In 2020, as part of the Exploring Eliot project celebrating the 200th birthday of author George Eliot, the Herbert collaborated with Coventry University to explore Eliot's legacy and create films on her life and work.
 Students were selected primarily from the Faculty of English and were given an opportunity to work with museum collections, objects, artworks, archives and rare pieces from Eliot's personal life.
 The project was then adapted into a module and integrated into the English degrees at Coventry University and students in the coming years will be able to avail the opportunity as well.